phwl/elec3608-lab/labs/lab2-ritype/README.md

 tb.stop_gtkwave()
 ```

-From your host, you can run docker, compile and test as below.
+From your host, you can run docker, compile and test as below (for Mac, please change Makefile to change the ```docker run''' command for your machine):

 ```bash
 (base) phwl@AHJ7LDH57JP lab2-ritype % make rundocker